About The Wolf Den

-The Wolf Den Hostel and Nature Retreat is a beautiful log cabin lodge situated on the Oxtongue River in the Algonquin Highlands, in the community of Oxtongue Lake, on the traditional lands of the Algonquin First Nation.
+The Wolf Den Nature Retreat is a beautiful log cabin lodge situated on the Oxtongue River in the Algonquin Highlands, in the community of Oxtongue Lake, on the traditional lands of the Algonquin First Nation.
 We are located just 9km outside the West Gate of Ontario’s world famous Algonquin Park.

 Each year we welcome hikers, photographers, and nature enthusiasts of all experience levels who also want to enjoy spending time meeting other people from around the globe.
 Our guests come to revel in Algonquin’s beauty and foster their personal connection with nature, and this is the atmosphere we strive to offer.
 We are not a place for partying, loud music, late nights, or drunkenness.